 Certain construction contracts include retainage provisions.
 The balances billed but not paid by customers pursuant to these provisions generally become due upon completion and acceptance of the project work or products by the owners.
 No retention receivable individually exceeded 10% of total net receivables at any of the presented dates.
-As of December 31, 2016, the majority of the retentions receivable are expected to be collected within one year.
-As of December 31, 2016 and 2015, there were no retention receivables determined to be uncollectible.
+As of December 31, 2017, the majority of the retentions receivable are expected to be collected within one year.
+As of December 31, 2017 and 2016, there were no retentions receivables determined to be uncollectible.